KennethManzi1/8-week-SQL-Challenge/Case 2 Pizza Runner/B. Runner and Customer Experience.md

 - Runner 2 has 75% successful delivery.
 - Runner 3 has 50% successful delivery

--One issue is cancelled deliveries which the runner can't do anything about that as a runner may have a lower successful delivery but this could be because he/she may have had a cancelled delivery which is out of their control.
+One issue is cancelled deliveries which the runner can't do anything about that as a runner may have a lower successful delivery but this could be because he/she may have had a cancelled delivery which is out of their control.
 ***